azmoc/hello-world/README.md

 There is no end to teaching, there is no end to school, There is no end to knowledge, there is no end to truth.

-.ezolc oot er'uoy ,ziht baer nac uoy fI .azmoC nairaD zi eman yM
+.ezol> oot er'uoy ,ziht baer na> uoy fI .azmo) nairaG zi eman yM